yernice/weather-dashboard/README.md

 # Weather Data Dashboard

-Mini-project on Python to learn APIs.
+Mini-project on Python to learn APIs, visualisation and streamlit.
 Current features:

+- Run on a web-site
-- Search for city current weather
+- Search for a city
-- Save previous queries
+- Plot hourly temperture of a city for today